alittlefitness/afl_play_by_play/README.md

 # AFL Play by play data
-This repo contains a csv of AFL play by play data sourced from afl.com.au for the 2021 AFL season.
-The file contains over 300,000 rows of data and growing.
+This repo contains a csv (split into 2 files as the single file got too large) of AFL play by play data sourced from afl.com.au for the 2021 AFL season.
+The files contains over 800,000 rows of data and growing.

 ##### Missing Games
 Round 4 - North Melbourne vs Adelaide</br>